jakeatmsft/codex-launch/README.md

 ## 8. Tips and Notes

 - **Editing Locally:** Any edits you make under `./src` are immediately available inside `/usr/src/app/src` in the container.
+- **Project layout:** Keep runnable or draft code in `./src/code` and store reference files or supporting material in `./src/reference`.
 - **Safety:** Secrets never get baked into the image or committed to Git.
 - **Extensibility:** You can add other services (databases, caches) to the `docker-compose.yml` later.